 Whether or not being a talent agent is like Ari Gold in Entourage, it is crucial to know that the entertainment business is all about the "business."

 If you want to be a talent agent, you need to be dedicated and willing to work hard and be a part of the business of making movies, taking in sports, or reading a lot of scripts.
 Whatever niche you pick, make sure you love it to death and are willing to support your clients for blood.

 When you join a talent agency, it is very wise to learn the rules of the land.
 You need to find out the dos and don’ts of the group.
 You do not want to step on anyone’s toes or make a blunder that could cost the agency in money and reputation.

-What a Talent Agent Does
+What Does a Talent Agent Do?

-Here are common tasks an agency does:
+Here are everyday tasks an agency does: